AbhishekGit-hash/Retail-Strategy-and-Analytics/README.md

 - A new feature namely Brand was created by extracting the brand name from the product name "PROD_NAME"
 - Checked whether there are duplicate records present in the dataset.

-### 2. Exploratory Data Analysis
+### 2 Exploratory Data Analysis on Customer Segments
-After the data cleaning process, we can conduct data analysis and define metrics of interest.

-#### 2.1 Customer Segments
-In this segment we defined mertics of interest that will drive metrics of interest that will drive our analysis :
+After the data cleaning process, we defined mertics of interest that will drive metrics of interest that will drive our analysis :
 - Customer Segments who spend the most on chips, described based on their lifestage and the premium tier they belong to.
+Sales are coming mainly from Budget - older families ($ 168,363), Mainstream - young singles/couples ($ 157,622) and Mainstream- retirees ($ 155,677) which contributes to 25% of the total sales of $ 1,933 K.
+Chart

+- Young Singles/Couples (Mainstream) has the highest population, followed by Retirees (Mainstream).
+Which explains their high total sales.
+There are more Mainstream - young singles/couples and Mainstream - retirees who buy chips.
+This contributes to there being more sales to these customer segments but this is not a major driver for the Budget - Older families segment.
+Higher sales may also be driven by more units of chips being bought per customer.
+Let’s have a look at this next Chart

+- Affluence appears consistent across each individual life stage profile; Older and Young Family shoppers purchase the highest avg units per transaction
+- Price per unit purchase
+Mainstream midage and young singles and couples are more willing to pay more per packet of chips compared to their budget and premium counterparts.
+This may be due to premium shoppers being more likely to buy healthy snacks and when they buy chips, this is mainly for entertainment purposes rather than their own consumption.
+This is also supported by there being fewer premium midage and young singles and couples buying chips compared to their mainstream counterparts.

+Chart

+- Chips brand Kettle is dominating every segment as the most purchased brand.Most frequent chip size purchased is 175gr followed by the 150gr chip size for all segments.

+t-test

+### 3 Deep Drive into Customer Segments for Insights
+- Recomendations

 ## Database Model
 The project comprises of a redshift postgres database in the cluster with staging tables that contain all the data retrieved from the s3 bucket and copied over to the tables.
 It also contains a fact table `fact_city_data_table` and three dimensional tables namely `dim_airport_table`, `dim_demographic_table` and `dim_visitor_table`.
 The data model representation for the fact and dimension tables is as below: